Undergraduate independent study

 - Maximum credits – six credits of independent study may be accepted toward graduation (though more may be completed, if desired).

 - Minimum hours of supervised activity – three hours per week per credit hour (3 credit hour assignment requires 9 hours/week or 144 hours/semester).

 - Grading – a letter grade as assigned by the supervising faculty member.

 - Students should speak with and identify a supervising faculty member with whom he/she will conduct the independent study.
 The project and the number of credits during the semester prior to performing the work shall be determined before beginning the project.

-- Students and their supervising faculty mentor must complete the Undergraduate independent study application.
-Once this is turned in to and approved by the Undergraduate Director, she will request an override on the student's behalf.
+- Students and their supervising faculty mentor must complete the Independent Study Contract.
+Once this is emailed to and approved by the Undergraduate Director, she will request an override on the student's behalf.

 - Once an override is granted, students must follow the provided instructions to enroll during pre-registration, registration or add/drop.
 Students who submit their paperwork after the add/drop deadline has passed risk rejection of their project for the current semester.

-- The supervising faculty member will review the proposal and, upon accepting it, the student will email the proposal to the Undergraduate Director for final authorization.
-The program director will inform the student and faculty member of the acceptance or rejection of the proposal.
+- The supervising faculty member will review the Study Overview and, upon accepting it, the student will email it to the Undergraduate Director for final authorization.
+The Undergraduate Director will inform the student and faculty member of the acceptance or rejection of the overview.

-- All proposal requests must be submitted to the Undergraduate Director by 5pm on the tenth day of class for the semester (or fifth day for the summer session).
+- All Study Overview forms must be submitted to the Undergraduate Director by 5pm on the tenth day of class for the semester (or fifth day for short summer sessions).
 All students registered for independent study who fail to meet this deadline will be dropped from the class the following Monday.

 For more information on this new policy, please visit VCU’s Policy on Responsible Conduct in Research (RCR) and Scholarship